rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/snmp/cisco_config_tftp.md

 iso.3.6.1.4.1.9.9.96.1.1.1.1.14.666 = INTEGER: 1
 ```

-3. At this point the config is transfering, we need to wait a few seconds.
+3. At this point the config is transferring, we need to wait a few seconds.
 Lastly, we'll remove `666` from the system.

 ```
 msf5 auxiliary(server/tftp) > snmpset -v 1 -c private 2.2.2.2 .1.3.6.1.4.1.9.9.96.1.1.1.1.14.666 i 6